mattrasto/phase/README.md

 #### Provided Events

-Here are the lifecycle events we provide:
+Here are the lifecycle events we provide by default:

 ##### Graph